facebook/react-native-website/docs/the-new-architecture/pillars-codegen.md

 ## Including Generated Code into Libraries

-If you are working on a library, you can include codegen artifacts in it.
+If you are working on a library, you can include Codegen artefacts in it.
 Here is how you can do it:

 - Define `includesGeneratedCode: true` and `outputDir` in the `codegenConfig`, as described in [Configure Codegen](../new-architecture-library-intro#configure-codegen).
 - Run codegen locally with [the codegen CLI](pillars-codegen#the-codegen-cli).